HaoYuLiu0725/ds5_uwb_remote_control/README.md

 source devel/setup.bash
 catkin_make -DCATKIN_WHITELIST_PACKAGES=""
 ```
-You can `catkin_make` again to ensure that doesn't have any problem
+You can `catkin_make` again to ensure that doesn't have any problem.

 ## UWB setup